codehub-kirans/sveltekit-kirans/src/lib/posts/building-your-own-linux-distribution.md

 Create a 15GB root (/) linux file system partition and a 100MB EFI boot partition You can use any partitioning tool that you prefer, such as fdisk, cfdisk, or gparted.
 The size of the root partition depends on how much software you want to install on your LFS system, but it should be at least 10 GB.
 For simplicity, we will assume that the disk is an nvme drive and the partition is /dev/nvme0n1p1 for the efi boot partition and dev/nvme0n1p2 for the root (/) partition in this post.
 Some (old) UEFI implementations may require the ESP to be the first partition on the disk.

-Create a filesystems on the EFI and root partitions.
+Create filesystems on the EFI and root partitions.
 You can use any filesystem type that you prefer, such as ext4, xfs, or btrfs for the root partition, but it should be vfat for the EFI partition.
 For simplicity, we will assume that the filesystem type is ext4 for the root partition in this post.
 You can use the following commands for the same:

 ```bash
 # Format the efi partition as vfat